mtraudt412/LunchMenu/README.md

 # Installation Instructions

+In the instructions below, any reference to "[your User here]" should be replaced with your Windows or MacOS username.

-The first step is different depending on whether you are using MacOS or Windows.
+Follow the instructions in Step 1a or 1b below depending on whether you are using MacOS or Windows.
+Then follow the instructions for the following steps.

-## Step 1 - Install Google Cloud SDK (MacOS)
+## Step 1a - Install Google Cloud SDK (MacOS)

 ### Open a Terminal and enter the following: